 A block is a set of verified transactions.
 A block has a fixed size.
-A blockchain is a chain of blocks, as and when they are verified and mutually agreed by a majority nodes in the blockchain network.
+A blockchain is a chain of blocks, as and when they are verified and mutually agreed by a majority of nodes in the blockchain network.
 Deeper the block in a blockchain, the more credible it is.

 A blockchain network is a network of nodes.
-Each node maintains its own copy of blockchain.
+Each node maintains its own copy of the blockchain.
 To initiate a new transaction, the user needs to append the details of the source transaction in it, before submitting it to a blockchain network.
-A node on receiving the transaction, first verifies the identity of the sender, the validity of the transaction, then adds to the current the transaction pool, while broadcasting it to other nodes.
+A node on receiving the transaction first verifies the identity of the sender, the validity of the transaction, then adds to the current the transaction pool, while broadcasting it to other nodes.
 Once the current pool is full, a new block with a set of transactions is created.
 The node defines the credibility of this new block by performing some mathematical computation on it.
-The result of the computation is appended to the block along with the hash of block before adding it to the local blockchain, and broadcasting it to other peer nodes in the network.
+The result of the computation is appended to the block along with the hash of the block before adding it to the local blockchain and broadcasting it to other peer nodes in the network.
 Each peer will then verify the computation using the result on the received block, before adding to their respective blockchains.
 Once a block containing the transaction has achieved a depth of about 6-7 blocks, we assume the transaction has been completed and is irreversible.

 Role of Regulatory Authority in Traditional Systems